Joolz Denby: Early life

 Born to an Army family at Colchester Barracks in Essex, England, Julianne Mumford moved with her parents to Harrogate, North Yorkshire at age 11.
 While a pupil at Private School Harrogate Ladies' College, she started to hang around with local bikers at age 15, although she was more interested in the mechanical side of motorcycles than becoming a 'biker-chick'.

 In 1975, at age 19, she married Kenneth Denby, who wanted to be a "prospect" or probationary member of the Bradford chapter of the Satans Slaves Motorcycle Club.
 In an interview with the BBC in 2005, she described her time as a Satan's Slave associate thus: "It was very difficult.
 We didn't have a very good relationship with the police.
 If anything happened you knew you would immediately get the blame.
 There were only certain places you could go.
 We had a lot of power on the streets so I was Little Queen — I just went where I liked and did what I liked because I had a lot of protection.
 We had a lot of power but you were definitely marked out.
 Bike culture is very hierarchic and patriarchal so obviously I wasn't in the Satan Slaves.
 My husband was in the Satan Slaves.
 I was married to him and that's quite a distinction.
 As a woman you can't be in those gangs."

-Disillusioned with the strict regimentation and controls associated with membership of a biker group and particularly rebellious against those exercised over partners of the male bikers and the expected-conformity which she encountered during four years' association with the Slaves, she dyed her hair pink, broke her ties to the Slaves and later started working as a bouncer during the embryonic punk scene of the late 1970s at the Queen's Hall, Bradford.
+Disillusioned with the strict regimentation and controls associated with membership of a biker group and particularly rebellious against those exercised over partners of the male bikers and the expected-conformity which she encountered during four years' association with the Slaves, she dyed her hair pink, broke her ties to the Slaves and later started working as a bouncer during the embryonic punk rock scene of the late 1970s at the Queen's Hall, Bradford.

 She then started attending a local poetry-reading group and organised public events for a local group Poetry in Motion.
 Stepping in for an absent member, she gained her first experience of public speaking.